Skin cancer is the growth of cancer cells that start in the skin.

 Radiation therapy uses radiation to kill cancer cells and shrink tumors.

-Medications such as imiquimod increase your body's own reponse to fight the cancer cells.
+Medications, such as imiquimod, increase your body's own response to fight the cancer cells.

 American Academy of Dermatology

 American Cancer Society